algomaks/uipath-reusable-library/README.md

 This is a reusable UiPath library that anyone can use to generate Leads and Opportunities in SalesForce.
 The library is written in a generic way and it is fully configurable via arguments.

-The library contains two main components:
+The library contains two main reusable components LeadGeneration and OpportunityGeneration.

 ## LeadGeneration
 This highly reusable component can be used to generate Leads in SalesForce.
 It accepts the following configuration arguments: